-Ain’t it annoying when you rip off the solder pad/copper off the Naze32 flight controller (or any other PCB)?
+Ain’t it annoying when you rip off the solder pad/copper off a flight controller (or PCB)?
 Fear not, you might be able to repair it!

 I pulled the RC1 and Radio 5V solder pads off my brand new Naze32 board when I was removing the pre-soldered pins.
 As I primarily run PPM, and it’s currently not possible to do PPM apart from RC1 pin (as far as I know), it pretty much means I had to run PWM, or ditch the board and get a new one. (because I am using UART2 on RC3 and RC4 pins)

-In fact the RC pins are all very important, they all have their own jobs, and not interchangeable at the moment:
+In fact the RC pins are all very important for the Naze board, they all have their own jobs, and not interchangeable at the moment:

 - RC1 – PPM